mattheww176/market-analyzer/WEBSITE_README.md

 # 🌐 Market Analyzer Web Interface

 A powerful and user-friendly web application for comprehensive stock market analysis, featuring interactive charts, technical indicators, and a customizable watchlist.
+Now with enhanced basic analysis and detailed technical insights.

 ## 🚀 Quick Start